 But both are critical.

-The Big 5 for applicants
+The Big 5 for hiring

-Just as with all content marketing, start with The Big 5.
+Start with The Big 5.
 Think about the questions your applicants (and potential applicants) might want to know.

 Below I've listed some sample content topics that could help you recruit and select the right candidate.